 Deep tears may happen during vaginal delivery when:

-- Delivering a baby whose head is too large to fit through the vaginal opening
+- The baby's head is too large to fit through the vaginal opening

 Minor tears may also happen during sex or from an injury to the crotch.

-Birth factors that may raise your risk are:
+Birth factors that may raise the risk are:

 - Having a very large baby

 - Having a baby for the first time